Facebook pixel

 Frequently Asked Questions

-What is the difference between a combi boiler and a regular boiler?
+What is the difference between a combi boiler and a standard boiler?

-What are the disadvantages of a combi boiler?
+What is the downside of a combi boiler?

 Stephen Day profile photo